How does the average person make important career choices?

 The word vocation [from the Latin vocare] means “to call”.

-And if there is a call, there must be a “caller”.
+And if there is a call, we assume there must be a “caller”.

-This caller for most people would probably be God of some description.
+This caller for most people would be God.

 Let Your Life Speak